Renuma1618/Movie-Search-App-React/README.md

-# A simple and responsive Movie Search App built with React.js.
-It uses the OMDb API to fetch movie data based on user input, displaying movie titles, posters, and details.
-Ideal for learning basic React concepts and API integration.
+# A  responsive Movie Search App built with React.js.
+Used OMDb API to fetch movie data based on user input, displaying movie titles, posters, and details.
+Ideal for learning  React concepts and API integration.